Is Cedar Good For Outdoor Use? All You Need To Know!

 Apply wood stain uniformly throughout the cedar wood surface without missing any spots along the direction of the wood grain.

-After applying the stain for about 1-2 minutes, immediately wipe off the excess stain with a rag before the excess stain settle on the surface.
+After applying the stain for about 1-2 minutes, immediately wipe off the excess stain with a rag before the excess stain settles on the surface.

 Focus more on hard spots because stains tend to sit on top of the hard spots than soft spots.